Murals by City Year Los Angeles

 - "Peace", in the 6th grade area just behind the Auditorium, was constructed out of rebar covered in concrete with the addition of painted metal.
 The Chinese symbols and letters represent peace.

-How many murals can you spot on campus?
+How many of our other murals can you spot on campus?

 - Front door entryway